klmnden/azure-docs.tr-tr/articles/cognitive-services/text-analytics/vs-text-connected-service.md

     [6/1/2018 3:05:01.840 PM] Successfully added Text Analytics to the project.
     ```

-## <a name="use-the-text-analytics-service-to-detect-the-language-for-a-text-sample"></a>Metin örneği dili algılamak için metin analizi hizmetini kullanın.
+## <a name="use-the-text-analytics-service-to-detect-the-language-for-a-text-sample"></a>Metin örneğinin dilini algılamak için Metin Analizi Hizmeti’ni kullanın.

-1. Aşağıdaki using deyimlerini Startup.cs içinde.
+1. Startup.cs’de deyimleri kullanarak aşağıdakileri ekleyin:

    ```csharp
    using System.IO;